 We hope Dr Unwin’s “message of hope” helps you to realise that a life without the burden of type 2 diabetes is within reach.

-Here’s what you need to know about this low carb legend:
+What you need to know about Dr David Unwin:

-- Dr David Unwin is known for pioneering the use of a low carbohydrate diet to send type 2 diabetes into remission (and after watching this event, you’ll wish he were your GP too)!
+- Dr David Unwin is known for pioneering a low carbohydrate diet to send type 2 diabetes into remission (and after watching this event, you’ll wish he were your GP too)!

 - Dr Unwin has been highly recognised for his work within his field.
 He’s written several important peer-reviewed papers to strengthen the science behind low carb diets, and he’s currently the medical advisor to the NHS’ Low Carb Program.